 Lindsay Kolasa is a Community Herbalist, Traditional Food Ways Educator, Soul-worker, and Yoga Teacher with a background in non-profit management and social service work.
 She received her BA in Print Journalism at Univ of MS and later pursued her MA in Geography at SF State University.
 While studying at SFSU, she also began studying herbalism, meditation, and yoga while living in the Bay Area.
 She eventually left the graduate program to learn more about herbalism and wellness, her true passion.

 Originally from New Orleans and Mississippi, she has since lived in Eastern Europe, San Francisco, and the Blue Ridge Mountains of western NC.
 Each place offered up a unique set of teachers, botanical wonders, healing modalities, and traditional food ways to enrich her offerings and life-work.
 Her formal herb training took place at the Pacific School of Herbal Medicine (PSHM) in Oakland, CA (Adam Sellers) and the Appalachia Center for Natural Health in Arab, AL (Phyllis D. Light).
-Beyond that, the rest of her training has been in the forest, self-taught and self-applied.
+Beyond that, the rest of her training has been in the forest and field, self-taught and self-applied.

 She moved back to her home state of Mississippi in the Fall of 2012 to start Sweet Gum Springs Apothecary, and began teaching and speaking about herbal medicine, ecology, and traditional food ways.
 After almost five years of non-stop harvesting, teaching, and medicine-making, she closed her apothecary to prepare for the arrival of her daughter.
 She continues her work as an herbalist and teacher.
 She now lives in Santa Barbara, CA with her husband and little one.